Resilient-Labs/matching-card-bootcamp/README.md

 This project solidified key concepts of JS to me, including but not limited to, splice(), push() and Array.from().

-I feel confident about my code. - 5
+5 - I feel confident about my code.
-I feel like this is a learning journey and I can constantly do better. - 4
+4 - I feel like this is a learning journey and I can constantly do better.

+## Optimization

+- Rotate and flipping cards